Andrew-Philpott/pig-dice/README.md

 * _Spec: The program should correctly make a game object with two players and a turn score set to 0_
     * Input: "Andrew, George"
     * Output: "Player One: Andrew, Player Two: George, Turn Score: 0"

+* _Spec: For each role that is not equal to 1, the turn score value should increase by the pigdie value._
+    * Input: "turn score before roll: 0, rolled pigdie value: 6"
+    * Output: "Turn Score for next roll: 6"
 ## Setup/Installation Requirements
 _Clone this repository._